-Owners who wish to participate in the voluntary buyout may be renting the buyout property to a tenant(s) or other non-owner occupants, further known as tenant(s).
-The owner's voluntary sale of the property will require the tenant(s) to move involuntarily, and those tenants may be considered as displaced due to the buyout.
-In these instances, all URA requirements will be followed, as amended by the applicable Federal Register Notices.
 Relocation assistance will only be provided to eligible displaced persons as determined by SCOR in accordance with URA and HUD regulations.
 Applicability of URA will be confirmed at the time each property owner completes the Beneficiary Intake Application.
-Tenant eligibility for URA will be confirmed once the owner has voluntarily entered into contract to sell the property to the SCOR Mitigation Buyout program.
-As the buyouts are voluntary, owners will not be considered as displaced persons and will not be eligible for URA.
+Tenant eligibility for URA will be confirmed once the owner has voluntarily entered a contract to sell the property to the SCOR Mitigation Buyout program.